 Songshan Cultural and Creative Park is a new addition that opened in 2011.
 It is a conversion from an old tobacco plant, constructed in 1937, during Japanese rule.
 The purpose of the park is to establish a public platform for the cultural and creative industry.

-Co-opting with a local bookstore giant, Eslite, the site consists of a department store building (the design of the building is an opened book), Taiwan Design Museum, Taiwan Design Center (TDC), restaurant, and boutique stores.
+Co-opting with a local bookstore giant, Eslite, the site consists of a department store building (the design of the building is an open book), the Taiwan Design Museum, the Taiwan Design Center (TDC), a restaurant, and boutique stores.

 Shintomicho Cultural Market

 The Manhua district is an old district that is off the tourist track; however, it showcases the other side of Taipei with old-times architecture and street food.
 It is a good way to get in touch with the lives and history of the locals.
 Shintomicho Cultural Market is smaller than the famous Huashan 1914 Cultural Park, yet it is worth a visit.

 The market is funded by the JUT Foundation and it officially opened in 2016.
 The site was an old market during the Japanese colonial period, and it’s a charming conversion into a new landmark with a cafe, shared offices, an exhibition hall, and photo-taking spots.
 It is a good way to experience old architecture in Taipei.

 The market has a simplistic design and keeps the flavor of old architecture.
 Exit the Longshan Temple MRT Station, sign up for a guided tour at the entrance office, and then enjoy a cup of Qingcao herbal Tea at the MOT coffee.